 These changes include new insurance reforms, Health Insurance Marketplaces, Medicaid expansion, and a penalty for being uninsured.

 Here are some of the key things to know:

 Insurance reforms mean new coverage options for millions of Americans

 Health reform is designed to make health care coverage more available, affordable, and adequate for individuals and families.
 For example, insurers can no longer refuse to cover you or charge higher premiums because of a pre-existing condition, and new plans must cover a minimum set of essential health benefits.
 The most significant reforms begin in 2014.
 Because these changes apply differently based on the type of coverage you have and where you live, it is important to understand your options.

 Our fact sheets on health reform can help you learn more about these reforms, when they will be implemented, and whether they affect your coverage.

 You can shop for the coverage you need through new Health Insurance Marketplaces

-From now through March 31, 2014, individuals, families, small employers, and employees will be able to explore their new coverage options and shop for private health insurance through new Health Insurance Marketplaces in every state.
+Individuals, families, small employers, and employees can explore their new coverage options and shop for private health insurance through new Health Insurance Marketplaces in every state.
 Through the online Marketplaces (or by phone or in-person), you can compare new options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 Need to connect to the Marketplace in your state?
 Use this link and select your state.